We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 Algorithm choices reveal platform age.
 ECDSA with modern hash algorithms?
 Updated platform, automated certificate management.
 RSA SHA-256 on a long-lived certificate?
 Probably a legacy system nobody's touched in a while.

 Certificate duration tells us about automation.
 90-day certs with ACME renewal mean modern DevOps.
-398-day manually managed certs mean something very different.
+200+ day manually managed certs mean something very different — and with the new 200-day maximum taking effect, these legacy holdouts are being forced to modernize.

 Wildcard patterns expose architecture.
 A wildcard paired with specific CA and algorithm metadata tells us if a domain runs microservices, a CDN-fronted monolith, or a multi-tenant SaaS platform.